astronomer/docs/astro/kubernetespodoperator.md

     )
     ```

     Your task can now write data to the configured volume.
-Astronomer recommends using this volume only with small amounts of data.
-For larger operations requiring storage, Astronomer recommends setting an Airflow connection to an external storage service such as Amazon S3 .
+Astronomer recommends that your tasks use no more storage than 20GB divided by your configured maximum tasks per worker.
+See [Worker autoscaling logic](configure-worker-queues.md#worker-autoscaling-logic).
+For larger operations requiring storage, Astronomer recommends setting an Airflow connection to an external storage service such as Amazon S3.
 See [Passing data between Airflow tasks](https://www.docs.astronomer.io/learn/airflow-passing-data-between-tasks/).

 ## Run images from a private registry